NARRAAKHIL/HUFFMAN--CODING/README.md

 # expt-11-huffman coding

 # Step 1: Get the input string
-input_string = "narra akhil"  # Example input string
+input_string = "mani sri latha"  # Example input string
 # Step 2: Calculate frequency of each character in the input string
 frequency = {}
 for char in input_string: